Can You Improve Your Intelligence and IQ?

 The science tells us there are in fact a number of ways in which you can increase your IQ.

-This article reviews three of the most effective IQ-increasing interventions that have a firm scientific basis – a basis in experimental laboratories and the exacting standards of peer reviewed scientific journals.
-The methods described below are part of the accumulated understanding of the scientific community about what can increase IQ – not just temporarily but long-term.
-Cognitive-enhancing nutrition, exercise and meditation is not covered in this review, which focuses on the use of intervention technologies.
+Here we look at the most effective IQ-increasing interventions that have a firm scientific basis – a basis in experimental laboratories and the exacting standards of peer reviewed scientific journals.
+The methods described or linked to below are part of the accumulated understanding of the scientific community about what can increase IQ – not just temporarily but long-term.
+Cognitive-enhancing nutrition, fasting, exercise and meditation is not covered in this review, which focuses on the use of intervention technologies.

 Software has now been developed for selectively targeting working memory circuitry, resulting in long term neuroplasticity changes increasing short term memory capacity, problem solving ability, self-control and overall IQ.
 This software is based on a training exercise called the n-back.
 A scientifically credible version of this software is HighIQPro.

-A review published this year on the effectiveness of n-back working memory training by an old grad school friend, Dr Jason Chein, concludes:
+A review published this year on the effectiveness of n-back working memory training by Chein and Morrison concludes:

 “there is a rapidly growing number of studies demonstrating that training-related increases in working memory capacity can yield improvements in a range of important cognitive skills (Chein & Morrison, 2010) as well as improved cognitive function in clinical populations with known WM deficiencies”